jasrub/jasrub.github.io/_portfolio/creative-machines.markdown

 <br/>
 This is a small experiment with generative models in deep learning.
 <br/>
-During a great residency at <a href="http://stochasticlabs.org/">Stochastic Labs,</a> I ran a Generative Adversarial Network implementation in Google's Tensorflow.
+During a great residency at <a href="http://stochasticlabs.org/"> Stochastic Labs</a>, I ran a Generative Adversarial Network implementation in Google's Tensorflow.
 <br/>
 I tried the Twemoji dataset, as well as a set of 1200 galaxy images from the web.
 <br/>